jquense/cobble/README.md

         });

 Most descriptors can be called without any arguments and will be applied to any existing conflicts up the chain.

+__NOTE: `cobble` checks down the entire prototype chain not just "own" properties, this allows you to do super calls easily when composing objects with "inherited" properties, but can lead to unintended behaviour if you are not aware__

 #### Included Descriptors: